Frequently Asked Questions

 - Lawyers or law firms or any other kind of entity using nonlawyer practitioners (whether human or software) to provide legal advice and other practice services

-There are likely models and services that are not identified in the above list.
-The rule of thumb is: if you don’t think you can do it under the rules, come into the sandbox.
+Some likely models and services are not identified in the above list.
+The rule of thumb you should come into the sandbox if you don’t think you can do it under the rules.
 We also require that your model/service be ready to implement.
 This means that you have a clear plan and path to launch that you can implement upon authorization and that you will be able to launch soon thereafter.